 The Researcher

-Daniel Bacchieri is a PhD candidate at Monash University (Arts, School of Media, Film and Journalism), where he is writing a thesis about street musicians from Melbourne.
+Daniel Bacchieri is a PhD candidate at Monash University (Arts, School of Media, Film and Journalism), writing a thesis about Melbourne-based street musicians.

 Bacchieri is a Tow-Knight Center for Entrepreneurial Journalism Alumni Fellow (CUNY – The City University of New York, USA) with a Bachelor’s Degree in Journalism from the Pontifical Catholic University of Rio Grande do Sul, Porto Alegre, Brazil.
 Along with Dr Paul Watt (Adjunct Professor in the Elder Conservatorium of Music at the University of Adelaide), Daniel Bacchieri co-authors a bibliography of street music literature for Oxford Bibliographies Online.